 Combining visuals, audio and text, video has emerged as one of the go-to tools for this.
 After all, why type out how you feel when you can show it with a viral reaction clip?
 Why send photos of a new product or service when you can share a video that walks future customers through the experience?

-With Gen Z constantly using video to communicate themselves, it’s a no-brainer that brands and organizations need to start speaking the same language.
+With Gen Z constantly using video to communicate themselves, it’s a no-brainer that brands and organisations need to start speaking the same language.
 When it comes to communicating with your customers, find opportunities where video can better serve your goal.

 For example, it’s great at making complex info simple.
 Getting a mortgage can be a confusing process, especially for first-time homebuyers.
 While Gen Z are young, a whopping 83% are looking to purchase a house within the next decade, meaning video is a communication tool lenders need to have in their arsenal.